 Please feel free to post photographs of any special occasion, for example, your wedding day, an addition to the family.

-SHAFTESBURY BARNET HARRIERS ON INSTAGRAM – Since the account was setup, there has been an amazing amount of Videos and Photographs contributed with many comments.
-There are 2 posts this week.
+SHAFTESBURY BARNET HARRIERS ON INSTAGRAM– Since the account was setup, there has been an amazing amount of Videos and Photographs contributed with many comments.

 THE FOLLOWING IS CLUB INFORMATION ON VARIOUS TOPICS